hectorserranodelafuente/emulate/README.md

 ## FILL CASES

-  Download stepByStep you have many expamples to see examples
+  Download stepByStep, there are many examples

 ## FILL WSSERVER

- Download stepByStep you have many expamples to see examples
+ Download stepByStep, there are many examples

 ## npm run test